oracle-livelabs/oci-core/block-volume/bv/block-volume.md

 <!-- Not tested -->
-# Create and Attach a Block Volume Service
+# Create and Attach a Block Volume

 ## Introduction